FrankCCCCC/DL_DB_Quick_Note/paper_presentation/neural_kernel_without_tangent/neural_kernel.md

 # Subsampled CIFAR-10

 - Subsampled datasets are class balanced
-- Network with the same architecture as compositional kernel severely underperforms both the compositional kernel and NTK in the low data regime
+- Network with the same architecture as compositional kernel severely underperforms both the compositional kernel and NTK in the low data regime
 - After adding batch normalization, the network outperforms both compositional kernel and the NTK

 ![bg right 100%](img/cifar10_subsample.png)